DanielOyewole/DanielO-Petclinic-Assignment/documentation.md

 The Jenkins pipeline follows these steps:

 1. **Clean and Package**: Compiles the Spring Boot application and packages it using Maven.
+2. **Test**: Runs a test on the Spring Boot application using Maven.
-2. **Build Docker Image**: Builds a Docker image of the application.
+3. **Build Docker Image**: Builds a Docker image of the application.
-3. **Run Application**: (Optional) Runs the application to verify functionality.
+4. **Run Application**: (Optional) Runs the application to verify functionality.
 This ONLY RUNS when run_deploy_test is set to "true"
-4. **Artifactory Login**: Logs into JFrog Artifactory to prepare for image upload.
+5. **Artifactory Login**: Logs into JFrog Artifactory to prepare for image upload.
-5. **Tag Image**: Tags the Docker image with the correct version and repository name.
+6. **Tag Image**: Tags the Docker image with the correct version and repository name.
-6. **Push Image**: Pushes the tagged Docker image to JFrog Artifactory.
+7. **Push Image**: Pushes the tagged Docker image to JFrog Artifactory.

 ## Dockerfile Explanation